-Luton Town v Queens Park Rangers
+QPR comeback beats play-off rivals Luton

 Post update

-Sam Field (Queens Park Rangers) wins a free kick in the defensive half.
+Amari'i Bell (Luton Town) wins a free kick in the defensive half.

 Post update

 Attempt blocked.
-Jordan Clark (Luton Town) right footed shot from the centre of the box is blocked.
-Assisted by Allan Campbell.
+Harry Cornick (Luton Town) header from the centre of the box is blocked.
+Assisted by James Bree with a cross.

 Post update

-Attempt blocked.
-Jordan Clark (Luton Town) left footed shot from the centre of the box is blocked.
-Assisted by Elijah Adebayo.

-Attempt missed.
-Elijah Adebayo (Luton Town) header from the left side of the six yard box is too high following a corner.

-Corner, Luton Town.
-Conceded by Robert Dickie.
+Corner, Queens Park Rangers.
+Conceded by Kal Naismith.